-The design and operations of the workplace savings program are provided in partnership with Common Wealth, a mission-driven retirement security firm.
+The design and operations of the savings and retirement program are provided in partnership with Common Wealth, a mission-driven retirement security firm.

 Common Wealth is a mission-driven company focused on expanding access to retirement security.
 Building decades of experience with some of the world’s best pension plans, it partners with unions, associations, and sectors to create and manage collective retirement plans for workers without access to workplace pensions.